-Special precautions to be taken by the person administering the veterinary medicinal product to animals:
+Special precautions to be taken by the person administering the veterinary medicinal product to animals

 For pregnant women, particularly near-term pregnant women, prolonged dermal exposure increases the risk of premature closure of the ductus arteriosus in the foetus.
-Pregnant women should take special care to avoid accidental exposure.
+Pregnant women should wear gloves to avoid accidental exposure.